misc-hosting/mtntbk/docs/training-philosophy/01-seven-principles.md

 lifetime.
 Fewer injuries means more fitness and more fun.
 Lighthearted sparring means more sparring practice for those who would otherwise be too intimidated to join.
 Though gender dynamics are culturally specific and complex, the Muay Thai way makes it easy to train across sexes, ages, and weight classes.

+### Composure.

-The playful attitude emphasises emotional and physical
-control: laughter over anger.
+The playful attitude of an MT fighter emphasises emotional and physical composure: laughter over anger.
 It requires staying calm under stress.
 Ultimately, it projects an image of strength through calm, cool, collected action.

+Content coming soon!

 ### Community.